home-assistant/home-assistant.io/source/_posts/2021-06-25-community-highlights.markdown

 ---
 title: "Community Highlights: 27th edition"
-description: "Know from now on when a device is no longer connected to your network with a blueprint, lock your cards with a card and get started with statistics in Home Assistant."
+description: "Know when a device is no longer connected to your network with a blueprint, lock your cards with a card and get started with statistics in Home Assistant."
 date: 2021-06-25 00:00:00
 date_formatted: "June 25, 2021"
 author: Klaas Schoute